Six ways a Bend vacation will help you achieve your New Year’s resolutions

 If you’ve resolved to eat better…

 No matter what your culinary resolutions entail, you’ll find a great support system in Bend.
 Going gluten-free?
 Bend is teeming with restaurants catering to your culinary needs, and you’ll find a roundup of them here.
-You can also check here for oodles of great ideas on finding vegetarian chow in Downtown Bend.

 You’ll find a bounty of nutritious offerings at Sara’s Raw & Vegan Café, which features handcrafted smoothies, daily lunch specials, yummy vegan snacks, raw desserts, and more.
 If you’ve pledged to focus on locally-sourced foods, check out the selections at Chow or Jackson’s Corner, where they make it their mission to incorporate as much local food as possible into their meals.